ChristianVillalba/the-complete-web-development-bootcamp/08 - APIs/README.md

         * and encoded in another character (64 encoded)
         * the ouput will be a different string
             * eg: username & password are encoded together in a **base 64**
-        * The result will be added to an autherization header that will be passed along during when the request is made
+        * The result will be added to an autherization header that will be passed along when a request is made

 * 2 - API Key Authorisation
 * 3 - Token Based Authentication